 The assessment of good governance practices of Investees performed by the AIFM looks at the structure of rules, practices, and processes used to direct and manage a company or a project and aims to balance the interests of all stakeholders.
 It is an integral part of the due diligence phase and may vary in depth, complexity and scope depending on the Investee and context of a transaction.
 It covers a wide range of aspects but specifically checks for irregularities and compliance with best practices in at least the following areas: accounting, remuneration, business (mal)practices, corporate structure, disclosures, stakeholder management, anti-money and counterterrorism financing, and taxation.
 At a minimum, all investments must demonstrate a sufficient level of good governance, and in case of identified controversies demonstrate an acceptable action plan for improvement in order to be considered for investment.
 This process is described in more detail in the Triodos IM Due Diligence Policy.
 The assessment of good governance practices is carried out by the investment manager or analyst and is included in the investment proposal, which is discussed and subsequently approved by the AIFM's investment committee.
 Existing investments undergo periodic review and monitoring, which includes the review and monitoring of good governance practices.

+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
 Asset allocation describes the share of investments in specific assets.